Triptans medications for migraines: an introduction

 Side effects of triptans

 People taking triptans complain of tingling, reddening of the face and feelings of pressure.
 Triptans can also constrict the arteries of the heart.
 Some people taking triptans can develop a reaction called serotonin syndrome.
 This occurs more often if patients are also taking certain antidepressants called SSRIs (selective serotonin reuptake inhibitors) or SNRIs (Serotonin—norepinephrine reuptake inhibitor).
 Seek immediate medical attention if you experience any symptoms of serotonin syndrome which include confusion, hallucinations, fast heart beat, feeling faint, fever, sweating, muscle spasms, trouble walking and diarrhea.
 You can find more information on side effects of individual triptans as well as every other available medication at drugfx.com.

 Who should not take triptans

 Triptans – except for naratriptan, sold under the brand name Amerge – should not be taken by people who are also taking the powerful antidepressants monoamine oxidase inhibitors, MAOIs.
+Many triptans are contraindicated for patients with hemiplegic migraine or basilar migraine, and have not been studied in patients with these migraine types.
 Also, triptans should be avoided by those with heart disease or other heart disease risk factors such as family history of early heart disease or stroke, uncontrolled high blood pressure, peripheral vascular disease, diabetes and high cholesterol.
 These drugs shouldn’t be taken by people with cerebrovascular disease or patients who are significantly overweight or patients who smoke.